sagemath/trac_to_gh/Issue 7008.md

 # Issue 7008: consolidate in plotting all extraction of variables, ranges, and fast_float setup

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7008

 Original creator: jason